• Forside

 The depth of the harbour is up to 4.5m.
 At the quays: 3.0-4.5m.
 Please refer to the plan.

-to enter the harbour: Length 115m, width 25m and draught 4.5m.
+Largest ships to enter the harbour: Length 115m, width 25m and draught 4.5m.
 The harbour entrance has a width of 32m.

 Larger plan

-The difference between mean high water and mean low water is 0.5m.
-Strong winds from NE and E may cauce high water of up to 1.2m.
 Strong winds from SE, S and SW may cause low water of up to 1.2m.

-Stormy weather may cause strong currents at the harbour entrance.
-A strong N-going current will carry towards the shipyard.
 The current in Marstal Southern Channel is generally S-going at S´erly to W´erly winds reaching speeds of up to 3-4 knots during extreme conditions and N-going at E´erly winds.

 Max.
 5 knots.
 No Appreciable wake is allowed, regardless of the speed.

-marstal N rear and front beacons, N of Marstal town, leading beacon kept aligned (254.8°) through the dug-out channel between Meyers Grund and Mandens Grund and N around Hovvig Grund to marstal S leading lne.
+Marstal N rear and front beacons, N of Marstal town, leading beacon kept aligned (254.8°) through the dug-out channel between Meyers Grund and Mandens Grund and N around Hovvig Grund to Marstal S leading lne.

 Rear beacon: Post with red triangle, pointing downwards.